vvvt/android-speaker-identification/README.md

 #### Registration Activity
 The RegistrationActivity implements the registration of new users.

-Pushing the recording button starts a new recording, while pressing it again stops it.
+Pushing the &#127897; button starts a new recording, while pressing it again stops it.
 Repeating the process overwrites the current recording.
-Pressing the Play button after a voice sample has been recorded, plays back the audio file.
+Pressing the :arrow_forward: button after a voice sample has been recorded, plays back the audio file.

 Pressing the **Add Speaker** button starts the feature analysis and finally creates a new entry in the database.